Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Tips for Sticking to the Gastric Balloon Dietary Guidelines

 No one expects you to be perfect as a gastric balloon patient.
-Transitioning to each diet will take some getting used to, and you may stumble here or there along the way.
+Transitioning to each diet will take some time, and you may stumble here or there.

-The idea is to think of the diet as a long-term solution; something you can adapt and get used to.
+The idea is to consider the diet a long-term solution, something you can adapt and get used to.

 Here are some tips to make the diet easier to adopt.